Rail transport in Russia

 The most important railway lines of Russia.

 Rail transport in Russia runs on one of the largest railway networks in the world.
 By both volume of freight hauled, and passenger volume, they are second to only China.
 In total length, they are third largest, after China and the United States.
-Rail transport in Russia has been described as one of the economic wonders of the 19th, 20th, and 21st centuries.

 JSC Russian Railways has a near-monopoly on long-distance train travel in Russia, with a 98.6% market share in 2017.
 Independent long-distance carriers include Grand Service Express TC, Tverskoy Express, TransClassService, Sakhalin Passenger Company, Kuzbass Suburb, and Yakutian Railway.

 Characteristics

 Russia is a large country, covering parts of Europe and Asia.
 In terms of total land area, it is larger than both the United States and China.
 Therefore, its rail density (rail tracking/country area) is lower compared to those two countries.
 Since Russia's population density is also much lower than that of China and the United States, the Russian railways carry freight and passengers over very long distances, often through vast, nearly barren land.
 Coal and coke make up almost one-third of the freight traffic and have average hauls of around 1500 km, while ferrous metals make up another 10% of freight traffic and travel an average of over 1900 km.
 Railroads are often key to getting supplies shipped to remote parts of the country as many people do not have access to other reliable means of shipping.

 Like most railways, rail transport in Russia carries both freight and passengers.
 It is one of the most freight-dominant railways in the world (after only Canada, the United States, and Estonia) in the ratio of freight ton-kilometers to passenger-kilometers.
 However, per head of population, intercity passenger travel is far greater than the United States (which has the lowest long-distance passenger train usage in the developed world).

-Russia's active railway network is 105000 km long, of which 54,054 km, or 51.48%, are electrified.
+Russia's active railway network is 92000 km long, of which 48,000 km, or 53.48%, are electrified.
 It has the 3rd longest railway network in the world after the United States and China.
 Russia has the largest European railway network, followed by Germany and France.